-or the common decrease that there made along that the manifest code of an interest treatment.
+complications develop from the surgery.
+Secondary surgery or hospital day-surgery charges involved with revision surgery will also be your responsibility.
+In signing the consent for this surgery/procedure, you acknowledge that you have been informed about its risks and consequences and accept responsibility for the clinical decisions that were made along with the financial costs of all future treatments.
 I understand that with cosmetic surgery, I am responsible for the surgical fees quoted to me, as well as additional fees for anesthesia, facility (OR), and possibly laboratory, X-ray, and pathology fees.
 Surgicenters, Outpatient Centers, and Hospitals often have rules that certain tissue/implants removed during surgery must be sent for evaluation which may result in additional fees.
 Please check with your surgeon to receive an estimate of any additional costs that you may be charged.
-I understand that there will be a non-refundable fee for booking and scheduling my surgery of, which is a part of the overall surgical fee.
+I understand that there will be a non-refundable fee for booking and scheduling my surgery of \$, which is a part of the overall surgical fee.
 Should I cancel my surgery without an approved medically acceptable reason, submitted in writing and acceptable to the practice, within weeks of the scheduled surgery, this fee is forfeited.
 While this may appear to be a charge for services which were not provided, this fee is necessary to reserve time in the OR and in the practice, which are done when I schedule.
 I understand and unconditionally and irrevocably accept this.